Frequently Asked Questions: Parent Edition

 Absolutely!
 Check with your respective university for available on-campus positions.
-However work study through financial aid cannot be transferred from home campus to host campus.
+However, work-study funds awarded through financial aid cannot be transferred from home campus to host campus.

 Does my student need to cover airfare, transportation, housing and food?

-- In short, "yes" however there's someways the University of choice can help.
+- In short, "yes."
+However there are some ways the University of choice can help.
 For instance, here at UH Hilo we have several dates where there is a shuttle from the airport.
 If your student's arrival date does not fall on one of those days they also provide phone numbers for local taxi, shuttle, and rent-a-car services.
-Visit the Orientation website to find out more about UH Hilo, if you are an Outgoing parent, please check into the college of choice and their policies.
+Visit the Orientation website to find out more about UH Hilo.
+If you are an Outgoing parent, please check into the college of choice and their policies.

 - Room and Board is also the responsibility of the student.
-Here at UH there are times Financial Aid provides enough to cover Room and a Meal plan, but that varies from student to student.
-Please check in with both Housing and Financial aid for more information there.
+Here at UH there are times financial aid provides enough to cover room and a meal plan, but that varies from student to student.
+Please check in with both Housing and Financial Aid for more information.

 That University is really far away, how can I stay in touch?

-Technology is a wonderful thing, in addition to phones we have video chatting through Skype, Google Hangouts, FaceTime, and many other applications.
-Bear in mind the timezone difference.
-For instance, if your student is here at UH and you are on the East Coast that's a full 6hr difference, so if you call at noon, you're calling at 6am here.
+Technology is a wonderful thing.
+In addition to phones, we have video chatting through Skype, Google Hangouts, FaceTime, and many other applications.
+Bear in mind the time zone difference.
+For instance, if your student is here at UH and you are on the East Coast that's a full 6 hour difference, so if you call at noon, you're calling at 6 am here.

 What is FERPA?

-Family Educational Rights and Privacy Act from the US Department of Education.
-Basically when your student reaches age 18 they are given rights as an adult, in any University which receives funding from the government this then entitles them to some additional privacy.
+"FERPA" stands for the Family Educational Rights and Privacy Act from the US Department of Education.
+Basically when your student reaches age 18 they are given rights as an adult in any university that receives funding from the government.
+This then entitles them to some additional privacy.
 Your student now has the choice to tell you which room they are in, and what they are doing.

-Calling and asking any faculty or staff to violate this privacy puts us in a sticky situation.
+Calling and asking any faculty or staff to violate a student's right to privacy puts us in a sticky situation.
 We have to tell you as the parent, "I'm sorry" because either our staff doesn't have that information, or if we do we are bound by law not to disclose it.
 View more information on what FERPA is and what it covers .

 What if my student's choices (college or major) don't line up with mine?